-Motors manufactured in version "U" in accordance with GOST 15150-69 are designed for operation at ambient temperatures from minus 45 to plus 40 °С, relative air humidity up to 75% at a temperature of 15 °С and in areas located on altitude up to 3000 m above sea level with a decrease in power, economic and other indicators up to 20%, with overcoming passes up to 4500 m.
+Engines manufactured in the "U" version according to GOST 15150-69 are designed for operation at ambient temperatures from minus 45 to plus 40 °C, relative air humidity up to 75% at a temperature of 15 °C and in areas located at an altitude of up to 3000 m above sea level with a decrease in power, economic and other indicators up to 20%, with overcoming passes up to 4500 m.

-Motors manufactured in version "T" in accordance with GOST 15150-69 are designed for operation at ambient temperatures from minus 10 to plus 45 °С, relative air humidity up to 80% at a temperature of 27 °С and in areas located on altitude up to 3000 m above sea level with a decrease in power, economic and other indicators up to 20%, with overcoming passes up to 4500 m.
+Engines manufactured in the "T" version according to GOST 15150-69, designed for operation at ambient temperatures from minus 10 to plus 45 °C, relative air humidity up to 80% at a temperature of 27 °C and in areas located at an altitude of up to 3000 m above sea level with a decrease in power, economic and other indicators to 20%, with overcoming mountain passes up to 4500 m.

-The base part of the engines is the cylinder block, on which the units and parts of the engine are installed and fixed.
-Cylinder liners of the "wet" type are installed in the boring, semi-blocks.
+The basic part of the engines is the cylinder block, on which the units and parts of the engine are installed and secured.

-The top of the cylinder liners are covered with heads, separate for each cylinder.
-From below, the cylinder block is closed by a stamped oil sump.
+The cylinder liners are closed from above by heads, separate for each cylinder.
+The cylinder block is closed at the bottom by a stamped oil sump.

 The camshaft is located in the cylinder block on five plain bearings.
-The crankshaft is installed at the bottom of the block.
+The crankshaft is installed oval in the lower part of the block.

 The engine cooling system is liquid, closed type, designed for the use of low-freezing coolant.